Head of department: Mrs Anna Brotherton [email protected]

 Extra Curricular Activities:

-The RE department offers revision sessions after school for GCSE students and Cinema Club for all Year groups.
+The RE department offers revision sessions after school for GCSE students and events such as Festive Week for all Year groups.
 Trips throughout the year on enrichment days also enhance the learning for students in RE.

 In 2019, Year 8 went to the Islamic exhibition centre to look at core Islamic beliefs such as the 5 pillars of Islam and consider Islamic attitudes towards marriage, origins of the universe, equality and life after death.

 Year 10 received a trip to Queen Mary’s High school in 2019 for a lecture with Dr Peter Vardy on ‘Creation’ exploring the origins of the universe and the origins of human life.